Pelux is build on top of multiple sources, they are described on an

 disk-images containing EFI-bootloader, configuration and rootfs and that can be

 written directly to a storage device.
-For PELUX, the preferred format for the
+For PELUX, the preferred format is

 .wic images, which are complete disk-images.
-For the Raspberry
+By default, a compressed wic

 Building with Docker¶

-In the current setup in our CI system we use Docker with Vagrant, however only in a GNU/Linux system.
+In the current setup in our CI system we use Docker, however only in a GNU/Linux system.
 It should still work under Windows or OSX, but we have not tried it.